 A diagnosis of a urea cycle disorder, such as CPSID, should be considered in any newborn who has an undiagnosed illness characterized by vomiting, progressive lethargy, and irritability.

 A diagnosis of CPSID involves a detailed patient/family history, identification of characteristic findings, and a variety of specialized tests.
 Blood tests may reveal excessive amounts of ammonia in the blood, which is the main criterion for a diagnosis of urea cycle disorders including CPSID.
 However, high levels of ammonia in the blood may characterize other disorders such as the organic acidemias, congenital lactic acidosis, liver disease, and fatty acid oxidation disorders.
 Urea cycle disorders can be differentiated from these disorders through the examination of urine for elevated levels of, or abnormal, organic acids.
 In urea cycle disorders, urinary organic acids are normal except for the presence of orotic acid in OTCD.
-Measurement of CPSID1 enzyme activity on cells obtained from a liver biopsy confirms the diagnosis.
-Individuals with CPSID will show absent or low enzyme activity.
-Molecular genetic testing for mutations in the CPSID1 enzyme is also available.
+Genetic sequencing of the CPSI gene is the main form of diagnosis at this time (typically combined with sequence of the other urea cycle enzymes).
+Measurement of CPSID1 enzyme activity on cells obtained from a liver biopsy can confirm the diagnosis but is rarely employed currently.

 Treatment is very complex and should be coordinated by a metabolic specialist at a center experienced in the care of urea cycle patients.
 Therapy is based on reducing plasma ammonia concentration, preventing excess ammonia from being formed, and reducing the amount of nitrogen in the diet while supplying enough for growth.